Guidance for twisted particle filter: a continuous-time perspective: Importance sampling for discrete-time and continuous-time models

-Therefore, we aim to reduce the variance of the random variable $e^{\int_0^T \log h(s,X_s) ds} g(X_T)$ for $X$ satisfying \eqref{eq:SDE}.
-Here, we also consider variance reduction via importance sampling, which is based on a change of measure, as discussed in the discrete case.
+Now consider the general continuous model determined by $(P;h,g;x)$.
+Similarly to the discrete-time model, we focus on variance reduction via control-based importance sampling, which is based on a change of measure, as discussed in the discrete case.
 In detail, the change of measure is constructed by adding a control variate $u$ to the drift and considering the following controlled SDE:

 Then, denoting the path measures $\mathcal{P} := \text{Law}(X_{[0,T]})$ ($X$ solving \eqref{eq:SDE}) and $\mathcal{P}^u := \text{Law}(X^u_{[0,T]})$ ($X^u$ solving \eqref{eq:controlledSDE}), the change of measure gives